-Meanwhile, we share with you the remarkable journey that the participating teams endured in HiTech 2018 edition in our official video:
+Watch the remarkable journey that the participating teams endured in HiTech 2018 edition:

 Teams with cutting-edge technology and scientific discoveries